PEXANE2/azure-docs.tr-tr/articles/virtual-network/virtual-networks-static-private-ip-arm-cli.md

     Parametreler:

-    * `--private-ip-address`: NIC için statik özel IP adresi.
+    * `--private-ip-address`: Static private IP address for the NIC.
-    * `--vnet-name`: NIC 'nin oluşturulacağı VNet 'in adı.
+    * `--vnet-name`: Name of the VNet in which to create the NIC.
-    * `--subnet`: NIC 'nin oluşturulacağı alt ağın adı.
+    * `--subnet`: Name of the subnet in which to create the NIC.

-4. Daha önce oluşturulan genel IP ve NIC 'yi kullanarak VM oluşturmak için [Azure VM oluşturma](/cli/azure/vm/nic) komutunu çalıştırın. Çıktıdan sonra gösterilen listede kullanılan parametreler açıklanmaktadır.
+4. Run the [azure vm create](/cli/azure/vm/nic) command to create the VM using the public IP and NIC created previously. Çıktıdan sonra gösterilen listede kullanılan parametreler açıklanmaktadır.

     ```azurecli
     az vm create \